Two More Cisco 7204 VXRs Added to My Home Lab!

 I’ve wanted to play with the bigger Cisco routers for a while.
 I have played with the Cisco ISRs, which are designed more for branch/smaller offices.
 I already have one 7204 VXR in my rack, but adding two more couldn’t hurt, so I figured I would go ahead and try my luck and bid.
 To my surprise, I won both!

 I managed to win one of them for £20, and the other for £0.99! £20.99 for two 7204 VXRs isn’t bad at all, just a quick search on eBay shows that the NPE-300s, which came with both routers, is generally selling for £30, so I’m quite pleased.

 The I/O controllers (C7200-I/O) are a bit old, and use DB-25 connector for the console port and not the normal RJ-45 that most Cisco devices use.
-The I/O controller don’t have any Ethernet ports either, but I did get some FastEthernet modules with both routers.
-I will probably upgrade the I/O controllers to C7200-I/O-2FE/E some time this year, but for now, it’ll do. 🙂
+The I/O controller also don’t have any Ethernet ports either, but I did get some FastEthernet modules with both routers.
+I will probably upgrade the I/O controllers to C7200-I/O-2FE/E some time this year, but for now, it will do. 🙂

 I now have three 7204 VXRs in my rack, the first one I bought last year some time.